Samsung/Tizen.CircularUI/doc/guide/CirclePage.md

     xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml"
     xmlns:local="clr-namespace:WearableUIGallery.TC"
     xmlns:w="clr-namespace:Tizen.Wearable.CircularUI.Forms;assembly=Tizen.Wearable.CircularUI.Forms"
-    RotaryFocusTargetName="{Binding RotaryFocusName}">
+    RotaryFocusObject="{Binding RotaryFocusTarget}">
     <w:CirclePage.Content>

 ```

 ## Add content in CirclePage
 You can set content in the `CirclePage.Content`.
 In the XAML file, code explains that CirclePage adds content with `CircleDateTimeSelector`.
-`RotaryFocusTargetName` property sets the currently focused control that is handled by rotating and display the circle object of the focused control.
+`RotaryFocusObject` property sets the currently focused control that is handled by rotating and display the circle object of the focused control.
 If the value is not set properly, the control will not receive the [Rotary Event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).

 For more information, see the following links: